atayikilmaz/bakircay-2024-gd-210601052/README.md

 # Matching Game

 ## Project Overview
 A simple matching game built in Unity where players need to match identical objects.
 When two matching objects collide in the designated matching area, they are destroyed.
-The game utilizes Unity's physics system for object movement and collision detection.

 ### Core Features
 - Object matching mechanics
 - Realtime collision detection and response
 - Smooth object placement system

 ## Future Improvements